 Generous BILs raised the money to build the Chapel in the early 1950s.
 They have taken the lead again to create the student center and refurbish the Chapel.

 We asked BIL volunteer Chuck Baker to share his thoughts on the renovation of the Chapel.

 Cottey C: Why use the lower level of the Chapel for a student center?

 Chuck: The Cottey Chapel is right in the middle of campus.
 The chapel structure itself is in wonderful shape and needs very little attention; it has great bones.
 It is the perfectly sized space, so we are able to stay within the existing footprint and get a lot more bang for our buck.

 Cottey C: Is the lower level a desirable space?

 Chuck: Absolutely.
-It has a tremendous amount of natural light coming from many large windows with formed concrete window wells, and the ground level (the grade) outside is relatively low, which will open to a patio area.
+It has a tremendous amount of natural light coming from many large windows with formed concrete window wells, and the ground level (the grade) outside is relatively low.
+This will open to a patio area.

-Cottey C: Tell us more about the patios!
+Cottey C: Tell us more about the patio!